wildigloo/Raaq/Library/Neurology/Syncope/Syncope.md

 - young female: basilar migraines induced syncope
 - elderly: organic disease of cerebral circulation or cardiovascular system more likely

-Description of the episode:
+Characteristics of the chief complaint and Relevant Associated Symptoms:
-*Precipitating postures, abruptly position symptoms; consciousness recovers sequentially; clonic colors diaphorese; pulses respire; urine recover*
+*Precipitating postures, abruptly position symptoms; consciousness recovers sequentially; clonic colors diaphorese; pulses respire and urine recovers*
 - Precipitating factors
 - Posture
 - Abrupt or gradual faint
 - Position of head and neck
-- Presence and duration of preceeding symptoms
+- Presence and duration of preceeding symptoms (lightheadedness, aura, etc)
 - Duration of loss of consciousness
 - Rate of recovery
 - Sequelae